-- You're married filing a separate return (filing status 3), and your spouse itemizes - You were a nonresident alien for any part of 2023
+- You're married filing a separate return (filing status 3), and your spouse itemizes. - You were a nonresident alien for any part of 2024.

-You don't have to itemize if you file a joint return with your spouse who was a U.S. citizen or resident at the end of 2023, and you and your spouse agree to be taxed on your combined worldwide income.
+You don't have to itemize if you file a joint return with your spouse who was a U.S. citizen or resident at the end of 2024, and you and your spouse agree to be taxed on your combined worldwide income.

-Idaho requires that state or local income or general sales taxes shown on federal Schedule A be subtracted from your total itemized amount before you use this figure to reduce your income.
-Because of this addback, it may be more beneficial to itemize for federal purposes but use the standard deduction for Idaho.
+Idaho requires that you subtract state income tax, local income tax or general sales taxes reported on federal Schedule A from your total itemized amount and then use the resulting figure to reduce your income.
+Because of this addback, it might be more beneficial to itemize for federal purposes but use the standard deduction for Idaho.